Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 Pin for later:

-But have you actually sat down and created a vision and mission for your family?
 Have you looked at what resources would be powerful in your "personal development" as a parent, partner, or just in your own self-help?
-How are you building family connection?
+How are you building family connections?

 You have a business vision - what about your FAMILY vision?

 Do you have a family vision?
 We focus so much on business yet oftentimes never recognize the need for intention and planning with family.
 We coast through parenting reacting to the chaos of the moment, and never writing the story of what we really want our lives to look like.
 Is your work the place you focus?
-Or can you shift to that same drive and intention to create the family where everyone thrives?
+Or can you shift to that same drive and intention to create a family where everyone thrives?

 Don't just walk into your family blind and reacting.
 This is your opportunity to be intentional - to start with identifying and laying out what you want your family to be like.